 5. How do I get my USPS tracking number?

-Once your item ships a tracking number will be sent to your email from Stamps.com (check junk or spam folder if you don't see it) :)
+Once your item ships a tracking number will be emailed to you via STAMPS.COM.

 6. Do you ship internationally?